nxp-imx/tflite-neutron-delegate/README.md

 # TfLite-neutron-delegate
-tflite-neutron-delegate is one external delegate for tensorflow lite, it is constructed with neutron-software, it can run neutron converted model on imx Neutron NPU.
+tflite-neutron-delegate is one external delegate for tensorflow lite, it is constructed with neutron-software, it can build tflite models and run on imx Neutron NPU.

 # Use tflite-neutron-delegate